The Parks and Gardens of the Loire Valley

 Parks and gardens

-- Which gardens to visit with the children?
+- Which gardens to visit with children?

 All the parks and gardens can be visited with children!
 Here are some ideas to entertain young and old.